 Kerala is one of the most densely populated regions in the country.
 But, this small state located on India’s southwest coast also houses the world’s first solar-powered airport!

-Equipped with a 12 MW solar plant, the Cochin International Airport uses 46,000 solar panels to meet its entire electricity needs!
+Cochin International Airport (CIAL).
+Equipped with a 50 MW solar plant, CIAL utilizes over 46,000 solar panels to meet its entire electricity needs, setting a global benchmark for sustainable aviation.

 Solar Subsidy in Kerala